abe4x4/cryptodata/README.md

 Starting a graduation project for Code louisville May 22 class (Data Analysis-2).
 The project will include the following features hoping to meet or exede the requirement of a passing graduation project:

-1. Read TWO data sets in with an API or Import and combine 2 csv files
+1. Read TWO data sets in with an API or Import and combine 2 csv files the first API is forex-python (https://pypi.org/project/forex-python/) where I get bitcoin data
 2. Clean data and perform a pandas merge
 3. Make a Tableau dashboard to display data
 4. Utilize a virtual environment